ringo/ringojs/README.txt

     helma apps/demo/main.js

-If you run a script that is contained in Helma's module path you can also use the simpler abstract module name instead of the file name.
-For example, to run the helma test suite:
+If you run a script that is contained in RingoJS' module path you can also use the simpler abstract module name instead of the file name.
+For example, to run the RingoJS test suite:

     helma test/all